While watching my niece and nephew on a cold and rainy fall afternoon, my standing as a “fun uncle” was in jeopardy.

 Okay, maybe not.
 But let’s do this anyway.

 One ball = Know who you are

 Learning how to juggle is frustrating.
 Everyone wants to be Cirque du Soleil-quality right away, but you need to learn the fundamentals first.
 Start with one ball and throw it from one hand to the other.
 Get really good at throwing and catching.
 If you can’t juggle one ball, you can’t juggle three.

-Like juggling one ball, understanding how you want to present your brand is the most elemental part of creating a social media strategy.
+Like juggling one ball, understanding how you want to present your brand is the most elemental part of creating an effective social media strategy.
 If you don’t know who you are, what chance do you have to get strangers to understand you?
 Focus on what makes you different.
-Discover your unique company voice.
+Discover your unique brand voice.
 Find the one thing that you need to tell the world.
 Once you do this, you’re ready for the next step.

 Two balls = Have a plan

 Juggling two balls successfully is a real accomplishment.
 You have to break through a mental block and throw the second ball when the first ball hits its apex.
 Throwing a ball before catching the first one is not a natural instinct.
 You have to prepare yourself and plan to toss that second ball at just the right time.
 Then you have to remember to catch both balls.
 Trust me, a lot of people forget to do this.
 The entire act takes a lot of discipline and forethought.

 Discipline is also a key to effective social media marketing.
 Many companies try to wing it.
 They think they can just start randomly posting or tweeting about their products and people will engage.
 This is not an effective social media strategy.